denn1s/apple-and-lily/Character Sheets/Risa.md

-# Character Sheet: Clarissa "Risa" Dawson
+# Character Sheet: Clarissa "Risa" Dawson (Updated)

 ## Core Information
-* **Role in Story:** The Shipper, The Producer, and The Audience Surrogate.
-She is the social engine of the dorm, Karin's best friend, and the first person to actively try to get Valerie and Karin together.
+* **Role in Story:** The Shipper, The Producer, The Mentor, and The Audience Surrogate.
+She is the social engine and "call to adventure" of the dorm, Karin's best friend, and the first person to actively try to get Valerie and Karin together.
 * **Age:** 21 (Third Year University)
-* **Studies:** Computer Science at an unnamed university.
-Unlike her friends, she is genuinely passionate about programming and is highly skilled at it.
+* **Studies:** Computer Science.
+She is genuinely passionate and highly skilled at it.

 ## Personality & Expression
 * **Personality:** A friendly, energetic "gremlin."
 She is loud, mischievous, and perpetually scheming—usually for the good of her friends.
-She's extremely passionate about her hobbies (gaming, her VN project) and her friends' happiness.
-She is direct, loyal, and has very little patience for beating around the bush.
+She is extremely passionate about her hobbies (gaming, 3D printing, her VN project) and her friends' happiness.
-* **Speech Patterns:**
-    * **General:** Speaks quickly, excitedly, and is full of internet and gaming slang.
-She is blunt and speaks her mind, but her tone is almost always teasing and affectionate.
-    * **Quirk:** As the self-appointed Namer of the dorm, she loves bestowing nicknames and titles on people.
-This comes from a personal dislike of her own "stuffy" name, Clarissa.
-She exclusively goes by Risa.
+* **Quirk:** As the self-appointed "Namer" of the dorm, she loves bestowing nicknames and titles on people, stemming from a dislike of her own formal name, Clarissa.
-    * **Example Quotes:**
-        > (Bursting into Karin's room) "Ringo-sensei!
-You are not gonna believe the patch notes for *Cyber-Struggle V*.
-They totally nerfed the Chrono-Lancer!"
-        > (To Karin, about Lily) "Okay, so the hot chick is an airhead.
-An adorable, clueless airhead.
-You have my blessing.
-Now make your move already, you idiot."
-        > "I have a new title for you!
-From this day forward, you are Riri-hime, the Lily Princess of this rundown castle!
-Has a nice ring to it, right?"
-* **Narrative Signals (Non-Verbal):**
-    * Expressive and constantly in motion.
-She talks with her hands, leans in close, and is not afraid of casual physical contact like a playful shove or a slap on the back.
-    * Her default expression is a wide, mischievous grin.
-    * She is almost always seen with a gaming handheld, her phone, or a can of energy drink.

 ## Motivation & Relationships
-* **Motivation:** Her primary drives are her creative passions (like her visual novel) and a fierce loyalty to her friends.
+* **Motivation:** Her primary drives are her creative passions and a fierce loyalty to her friends.
 She sees the people around her like characters in a story and wants to help them achieve their "good ending."
-Hating her own formal name makes her passionate about giving others identities she feels are cooler and more fitting.
 * **Relationships:**
-    * **With Karin ("Ringo-sensei"):** She is Karin's lifeline to the outside world.
-She sees past Karin's prickly exterior to the "soft-hearted idiot" underneath.
-She is Karin's biggest fan, her loving tormentor, and her most loyal defender.
+    * **With Karin ("Ringo-sensei"):** She is Karin's lifeline and protector, having been there for her since the traumatic event in high school.
+She sees past Karin's prickly exterior to the "soft-hearted idiot" underneath and acts as her loving tormentor and hype-man.
-    * **With Valerie ("Riri-hime"):** Her opinion shifts quickly from "suspicious hot chick" to "precious, must-protect puppy."
-She finds Lily's earnest cluelessness both hilarious and endearing and quickly "adopts" her into their group.
+    * **With Valerie ("Riri-hime"):** She quickly sees through Valerie's "innocent" facade and recognizes her as a fellow mischievous agent of chaos.
+She is fully aware of and amused by the "Spider Lily" dynamic and does everything she can to facilitate it.
-    * **With the Dorm:** She is the connective tissue.
-She knows what everyone's "mania" is and thinks it's cool.
-She is the one most likely to try and organize a group activity, like a game night or a movie marathon.
+    * **With the Dorm:** She is the connective tissue and a mentor figure to the younger students.
+She knows what everyone's "mania" is and is the one most likely to organize a group activity.

 ## Skills & Strengths
-* **Technical Prowess:** A genuinely talented programmer and all-around tech expert.
-She's the person you go to when your code won't compile or your PC is acting up.
+* **Technical Prowess:** A genuinely talented programmer and all-around tech expert, including knowledge of 3D printing.
-* **Creative Vision:** She is a passionate creator, serving as the writer, director, and producer of her own visual novel project.
+* **Creative Vision:** A passionate creator and project manager for her own visual novel.
-* **Social Intelligence:** While not always "smooth," she is highly observant of social dynamics and emotions.
-She can read a room instantly and understands her friends' feelings, even when they try to hide them.
+* **Social Intelligence:** She is highly observant of social dynamics and emotions, allowing her to understand both Karin's fears and Valerie's secret intentions.
 Her greatest strength is her proactive, unwavering loyalty.